Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Introduction

 Prime graphs form the `building blocks' of all other graphs by means of the \emph{modular decomposition} (See~{\cite[Theorem 1.5.1]{survey}}).
 The modular decomposition first appeared in the abstract of a talk by Fra\"iss\'e~\cite{fraisse:on-a-decomposit:} in 1953, although its first appearance in an article seems to be Gallai~\cite{gallai:transitiv-orien:}.
 It has since appeared in a number of contexts, ranging from game theory to combinatorial optimization.

-The significance of Theorem~\ref{thm:main} is that if a hereditary class $\C=\Free(L)$ of graphs has only finitely many non-isomorphic prime graphs, then the class has a number of desirable properties.
+Theorem~\ref{thm:main} decides a property that has an interesting consequences. if a hereditary class $\C=\Free(L)$ of graphs has only finitely many non-isomorphic prime graphs, then the class has a number of desirable properties.
 For example, $\C$ is well-quasi-ordered by the induced subgraph relation~{\cite[Theorem 6]{KL2011}} (in other words, $\C$ contains no infinite set of graphs no one of which is an induced subgraph of any other), and every graph in $\C$ has bounded \emph{clique-width}~\cite{CO2000}, which itself gives rise to a number of desirable algorithmic properties, via the meta-theorem of Courcelle, Makowsky, and Rotics~\cite{courcelle:linear-time-sol:}.

 Brignall, Ru{\v{s}}kuc, and Vatter~\cite{BRV2008} studied an analogous problem for permutations, under the `containment' ordering.
 In the theory of permutations, simple permutations correspond to prime graphs in our context.
 They proved that there exists an algorithm to determine whether a given hereditary class of permutations described by finitely many forbidden permutations admits infinitely many simple permutations.
 To prove the existence of a decision algorithm, they utilise a theorem on unavoidable subpermutations in large simple permutations by Brignall, Huczynska, and Vatter~\cite{brignall:decomposing-sim:}.